-So you’ve just been diagnosed with diabetes, and you’re told to watch your sugar intake by your doctor.
+So you've just been diagnosed with diabetes, and you're told to watch your sugar intake by your doctor.
 It is a common misconception that sugar alone will raise your blood sugar and lead to the development or worsening of diabetes.
-In reality, all carbohydrates will raise your blood sugar, but all carbohydrates, including sugar, are permitted in a diabetic diet.
+In reality, all carbohydrates will raise your blood sugar, but all carbohydrates, including sugar, are permitted in a diet for diabetes.

 The preferred energy source for your brain and muscles is sugar.
 Sugar is a form of carbohydrate that includes more than just the white, sandy granules you pour into your morning coffee.
 All carbohydrates are broken down into sugar when they are digested, and they contribute to the overall concentration of sugar in your blood.
 Therefore, it is more important to monitor the total number of grams of carbohydrates you consume rather than sugar alone.
 When looking at "Nutrition Facts" labels, notice that both sugar and fiber are listed indented underneath the boldfaced word "Carbohydrates."
 This is because both sugar and fiber are types of carbohydrates and are already included in the total.